A guide to transactional SMS

 A transactional SMS is a text message sent from a business to a customer that provides important account information about their service or product.

-A transactional text might also relate to an upcoming event such as an arranged appointment or delivery notification.
+A transactional or A2P (application-to-person) text might also relate to an upcoming event such as an arranged appointment or delivery notification.

 Transactional texts are often time sensitive and contain important account information